Air Conditioning FAQs

 Other factors that may cause ice include low refrigerant (Freon) or electrical problems.

 All manufacturers recommend that their equipment be serviced a minimum of once a year.
-Many times a twice a year service is best in order to maintain the best indoor air quality, maximize equipment life and minimize energy cost.
+The cooling season in Florida is quite long and therefore we recommend a twice a year service as best in order to maintain the best indoor air quality, maximize equipment life and minimize energy cost.

 For your convenience, we are available 8 to 6, including weekends.